royerlab/inTRACKtive/README.md

 ### ii) Host the data

 In order for the viewer to access the data, the data must be hosted on a location where the browser has access to.
-For testing and vizualizing data on your own computer, the easiest way is to host the data via `local_host`.
+For testing and visualizing data on your own computer, the easiest way is to host the data via `local_host`.
 This repository contains a [tool](tools/serve_directory_http.py) to host the data locally:

 ```
 cd tools
 python serve_directory_http path/to/data
 ```

 where `path/to/data` is the full path to the folder containing your data (`tracks_bundle.zarr`).
 The tool will create a `localhost` with a name similar to `http://127.0.0.1:8000/`.
 Open this link in the browser, navigate to the exact dataset, right-click on the dataset and `copy link` (depending on the browser).
-Then, [open](https://points-web-viewer-rust.vercel.app/) the viewer, paste the copied link into the viewer (use the :globe_with_meridians: icon in the lower-left corner), and vizualize your own data!
+Then, [open](https://points-web-viewer-rust.vercel.app/) the viewer, paste the copied link into the viewer (use the :globe_with_meridians: icon in the lower-left corner), and visualize your own data!

 ([↑go up↑](#table-of-content))